Senior Content Marketing Manager II

 May 16, 2025•6 min read

-Keep reading to learn how a unified approach to consent and preference management empowers cross-functional teams, enhances customer trust, and drives sustainable business growth.
+Read on to discover how a unified consent and preference management strategy empowers cross-functional collaboration, strengthens customer relationships, and drives sustainable business growth.

 Modern businesses are built on data, but not all data is equal.
 Regulations like the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA), along with rising consumer expectations for transparency and control, demand a new approach: one where user consent and preferences are respected and operationalized at scale.